febinx90-oss/Spooky-/README.md

 - **BLE Spoofer** — Extended with new device profiles and added valid Fast Pair ID and Swift Pair
 - **HID Injection** — Keyboard injection support added

+- Note: For hid injection you have to add Instagram, YouTube videos in blutooth.cpp file. line number 924 of bluetooth.cpp is for YouTube video line number 955 of bluetooth.cpp is for Instagram reel (you can modify as your need)

 ## Hardware
 - ESP32-WROOM-32
 - SSD1306 OLED Display